Galileo88/Galileos-Planet-Pack/README.md

   * ModularFlightIntegrator\
   * ModuleManager.2.8.1.dll

-## Kerbal Renamer
+## Kerbal Renamer (WIP)

 Kerbal Renamer is a new feature that renames all new and existing kerbals from "Kerman" to "Gaelan."
 It has a toggle (the first line) within GPP\GPP_Renamer\Renamer.cfg that can be set to keep Jebediah and company (the original 4) or to replace them with GPP's developers.
 It is best to change the setting before starting a save.
+It is a WIP and will likely have a few bugs.

 To toggle, change the following setting *preserveOriginals = true* to *false.*